Donald J. Weidner

 B.S.
 (Psychology), Fordham University, 1966

 A recognized authority on partnerships, limited liability companies and fiduciary duties, Donald Weidner is co-author of The Revised Uniform Partnership Act (Thomson Reuters 2020) (with Robert W. Hillman and Allan G. Donn).
 He has also written on limited liability companies, law firm breakups and accounting for leases.
 He teaches Alternative Dispute Resolution, Closely Held Businesses, Liability Among Associated Business Entities and Real Estate Finance.
 He is a Florida Supreme Court Certified Civil Mediator and a Florida Supreme Court Qualified Arbitrator.

 Dean Emeritus Weidner served two terms as a gubernatorial appointee (with senate confirmation) to the National Conference of Commissioners on Uniform State Laws.
 A member of the American Law Institute who was also Reporter for the Revised Uniform Partnership Act (1994).
 He is also a member of the American Law Institute and currently a member of its Members Consultative Group on the Restatement of the Law of Corporate Governance.
 He served as dean of Florida State University College of Law from 1991-1997, as interim dean from 1998-2000, and as dean from 2000-2016.
 In 2011, he was named one of the Nine Transformative Law Deans of the Last Decade.
 In 2019, he received Florida State University’s Dr. Martin Luther King, Jr. Distinguished Service Award.
-He has also been a visiting professor at the University of Texas, University of New Mexico, Stanford University and University of North Carolina.
+He has also been a visiting professor at the University of Texas, University of New Mexico, Stanford Law School and University of North Carolina.
 Dean Emeritus Weidner is an honors graduate of University of Texas Law School, where he was project editor of the Texas Law Review.

 Select Recent and Forthcoming Publications

-LLC Default Rules Are Hazardous to Member Liquidity, __ The Business Lawyer__ (forthcoming)
+LLC Default Rules Are Hazardous to Member Liquidity, 76 The Business Lawyer 151 (2020)

 The Revised Uniform Partnership Act (with Robert W. Hillman & Allan G. Donn) (Thomson Reuters 2020) (also 2018, 2019 eds.)